 By Jennifer Faringer, MS.ED, CPP-G, Director of the National Council on Alcoholism and Drug Dependence – Rochester Area

-During the pandemic, there were increases reported across several drugs of misuse among youth to include alcohol, marijuana and nicotine in the form of vaping.
+During the pandemic, there were reported increases of misuse of several drugs among youth including alcohol, marijuana and nicotine in the form of vaping.
 School districts are continuing to struggle with how best to effectively respond to the increase in vaping not only among teens, but also pre-teens and more recently among elementary school-age youth.

 Key findings from the 2021-2022 School Year Monroe County Youth Risk Behavior Survey (YRBS) pertaining to vaping among youth include: